PODCAST EPISODE 133:

 But Dave would recommend that you only take a 15-year mortgage.
 He does not like the idea of 30-year mortgages.
 And I get it from an interest standpoint and all of that.
 But it’s without taking into account, well, if you weren’t paying this extra money to the 15-year mortgage each month, what would you be doing with that money?

-Now, if you’re going to go out and blow it, then it probably makes more sense to just double down on your mortgage, get that thing paid in a lesser period of time and be done with it, because that would be better use of your money than blowing it.
+If you’re going to go out and blow it, then it probably makes more sense to just double down on your mortgage, get that thing paid in a lesser period of time and be done with it, because that would be better use of your money than blowing it.
 But if you’re a disciplined financial person and you say, “Well, instead of taking a 15-year mortgage, I’m going to take a 30 and I’m going to be disciplined in investing that money.”

 Perhaps financially, you’re going to be better off taking that 30-year mortgage, And I’m not here to tell you whether that’s true or not for you, but there’s another layer of thought that has to go into this idea that Dave shares with his audience of like, “Well, why?
 Why is that true?
 Why does he believe that?
 And does that actually apply to you, and the way that you’re wired, as far as your discipline for making good financial decisions?”